A consortium of 25 partners from 12 different European countries

 Dublin City University, Ireland

-The Institute of Ethics was established in September 2008 with the mission to create ethical awareness in relation to all fields of the university´s activities and to play a leading role in raising public awareness of, and stimulating debate about, ethical issues.
-The staff is committed to creating a community of scholars able to engage with professionals working in the private and public sectors, as well as with researchers from other academic disciplines to promote a systematic approach to applied ethics in various fields–including business, technology, politics, media, healthcare and the life sciences.
+The DCU Institute of Ethics was established in September 2008 with the mission to create ethical awareness in relation to all fields of the university´s activities and to play a leading role in raising public awareness of, and stimulating debate about, ethical issues.
+They will collaborate in the identification of ELSE issues related to robotics uptake.

 University of Leeds, United Kingdom